gamingzeether/SpeechAnonymiser/README.md

 Also see:
 - [Speaker de-identification using diphone recognition and speech synthesis](https://lmi.fe.uni-lj.si/wp-content/uploads/2023/05/Speakerde-identificationusingdiphonerecognitionandspeechsynthesis.pdf)
-  - Proposes DROPSY, a similar method of speaker de-identification that uses diphone recognition
+  - Proposes DROPSY, a similar method that uses diphone recognition and focuses on hiding the voice

 # How does it work?